 Dental Implants FAQs

-It depends on your insurance.
-Some policies cover at least part of the implant procedure, while others may only cover the crown, bridge, or appliance supported by the implant but not the implant itself.
-If you have any questions about insurance or payment options, please contact our office at 305.547.8805; our staff is always happy to help!
+It depends on your dental insurance provider.
+Some policies cover at least part of the surgical procedure, while others may only cover the dental bridge, crown, or appliance supported by the implant, but not the implant itself.
+If you have any questions about insurance or payment options, please contact our office at 305-547-8805.
+Our staff is always happy to help.

 No, not at all.
-In fact, dental implants have a success rate of over 90%.
-In most cases of failure, the problem can be traced back to inadequate aftercare such as not maintaining proper oral hygiene.
+Surprisingly, implants actually have a success rate of over 90%.
+Most cases of implant failure can be traced back to inadequate aftercare, such as not maintaining proper oral hygiene.

-Fortunately, most of our patients report that their dental implants led to minimal pain.
+Fortunately, most of our patients report that their implants gave them minimal pain.
 Dr. Gallardo uses a variety of advanced techniques and offers detailed aftercare instructions to ensure you are as comfortable as possible during and after the procedure.

 Since the implants go into the bone itself, patients must wait until bone growth is complete before having the procedure done.
 This typically happens around the end of adolescence.
 Temporary solutions are always available, however.
 Dr. Gallardo can advise you on your best options until your bones are fully developed and ready for the implants.